SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Assigning Constant Properties During Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can assign a value to a constant property
 at any point during initialization,
 as long as it is set to a definite value by the time initialization finishes.
 Once a constant property is assigned a value,
 it can't be further modified.

-..
-TODO: Implement test code that generates correct failure in REPL

 .. assertion:: constantPropertyAssignment

-   >> struct A {
+   >> struct S {
-         let a: Int
+         let c: Int
          init() {
-            a = 1
+            self.c = 1
-            a = 2
+            self.c = 2
          }
       }
+   !! repl.swift:5:20: error: immutable value 'self.c' may only be initialized once
+   !!             self.c = 2
-   !!
-(Unknown REPL error)
+   !!                    ^

 .. note::